OSGeo/OSGeoLive-doc/en/overview/openlayers_overview.rst

   :alt: screenshot
   :align: right

-OpenLayers3 is a light weight library, mobile ready out of the box that relies on latest browser technologies like HTML5, WebGL and CSS3.
+OpenLayers3 is a light-weight mapping library for web and mobile clients which users modern browser technologies, such as HTML5, WebGL and CSS3.

-OpenLayers3 is a completely rewritten from scratch version of the predecesor OpenLayers2 library, which aims to be a high performance and feature-packed library for all the mapping needs.

-OpenLayers3 offers an extensive set of features that covers from basic to advanced requirements needed by any kind of web mapping and GIS development.
+OpenLayers3 is a complete rewrite the previous robust and widely deployed OpenLayers2 library.
+They both offer an extensive set of features that cover basic to advanced web mapping and GIS requirements.

 Core Features
 --------------------------------------------------------------------------------

 * Layers

-  * Raster: WMS/WMTS compliant servers, cached tiles and proprietary providers (OpenStreetMap, MapQuest, Stamen, Bing and support for any XYZ cached tiles provider), static images, etc.
+  * Raster: WMS/WMTS compliant servers, cached tiles and proprietary providers (OpenStreetMap, MapQuest, Stamen, Bing and support for cached tile providers), static images, etc.
   * Vector: WFS compliant servers, KML, GeoJSON, TopoJSON, GPX, and IGC.
   * Heatmaps.
-  * Support to render vector layers as raster.
+  * Render vector layers as raster.

 * Controls and Interactions